As Joe Biden pardons his son, politicized justice is a rising concern

 Why We Wrote This

-A blanket pardon for the president’s son adds a new strain on public confidence in the justice system, amid wider signs that federal justice isn’t immune from the political divisiveness that has gripped America’s public square.
+A blanket pardon for the U.S. president’s son adds a new strain on public confidence in the justice system, amid wider signs that federal justice isn’t immune from the political divisiveness that has gripped America’s public square.

 There are few limits on the presidential pardon power.
 But Mr. Biden’s announcement on Sunday has provoked bipartisan criticism.
 The pardon is unusual in that it is both for an immediate family member and exceptionally broad in scope.
 It also comes after the president said on multiple occasions that, out of respect for the proceedings that found his son guilty of multiple federal crimes, he would leave the convictions in place.

-The pardon also comes as politics and the legal system have become increasingly intertwined.
+And the pardon comes as politics and the legal system have become increasingly intertwined.
 Next month, Mr. Biden will cede his office to Donald Trump, who has been subject to multiple federal prosecutions himself and has said he will use the federal justice system to pursue his political enemies.

-At the end of Thanksgiving weekend with his family, President Joe Biden wielded his executive power as much as a father as the country’s leader.
+At the end of Thanksgiving weekend with his family, President Joe Biden wielded his executive power both as America’s leader and as a father.

-That action – issuing a broad pardon for his son, Hunter – could both tarnish the outgoing president’s legacy and have troubling consequences for a justice system many Americans now view as politicized and ineffective.

 There are few limits on presidential pardon power.
-But Mr. Biden’s announcement on Sunday has provoked bipartisan criticism.
+But President Biden’s announcement on Sunday has provoked bipartisan criticism.
 The pardon is unusual in that it is both for an immediate family member and exceptionally broad in scope.
 It also comes after the president said on multiple occasions that, out of respect for the proceedings that found his son guilty of multiple federal crimes, he would leave the convictions in place.

 Why We Wrote This

-A blanket pardon for the president’s son adds a new strain on public confidence in the justice system, amid wider signs that federal justice isn’t immune from the political divisiveness that has gripped America’s public square.
+A blanket pardon for the U.S. president’s son adds a new strain on public confidence in the justice system, amid wider signs that federal justice isn’t immune from the political divisiveness that has gripped America’s public square.

-The pardon also comes as politics and the criminal legal system have become increasingly intertwined.
+And the pardon comes as politics and the criminal legal system have become increasingly intertwined.
 Next month, Mr. Biden will cede his office to Donald Trump, who has been subject to multiple federal prosecutions himself and has said he will use the federal justice system to pursue his political enemies.

-All told, the episode represents another blow to public confidence in the justice system—particularly its independence from politics.
+All told, the episode represents another blow to public confidence in the justice system – particularly its independence from politics.
 Mr. Biden’s pardoning of his last surviving son may represent a measure of justice and compassion for some, but for others, it represents more evidence that the system is corrupt and broken.

 “Both sides are using the justice system to justify political actions, and that is worrying about our time,” says Jeffrey Cohen, a Boston College Law School professor and former federal prosecutor.